Lawyers for Liquor Licenses in Hudson County

 Hoboken NJ ABC Lawyers

 Our firm has a dedicated practice group to the area of Alcoholic Beverage Laws in New Jersey.
 Firm partner and head of our ABC Group is William C. Fay, IV, Esq.
 Mr. Fay is a former Deputy Attorney General with the Division of Alcoholic Beverage Control in New Jersey.
 He is intimately familiar with all of New Jersey’s rules and regulations for liquor licenses and can provide you with the experience necessary to handle any matter with the Division of ABC.
 Whether you are being investigated by the authorities for possible ABC violations or if you are seeking to purchase, transfer of open a new liquor license business, Mr. Fay is able to assist you in this endeavor.
-For an immediate and complimentary consultation with Mr. Fay, please contact our office today at 732-858-5857.
+For an immediate consultation with Mr. Fay, please contact our office today at 732-858-5857.